offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 **ALGORITHM**:

-Imagine an alignment graph where the sequences being aligned have more than 1 element (e.g. [h, i] vs [q, i]).
-To re-formulate such an alignment graph as an HMM, chain single element alignment square together similar to how an alignment graph chains its single alignment squares together.
-Except for the bottom-right square in the chain, each squares in an HMM should omit its T hidden state.
+This algorithm extends the algorithm from the prerequiste section to align sequences with more than one element.
+Consider the sequence alignment [h, i] vs [q, i]).
+To re-formulate its alignment graph as an HMM, simply chain the "square" for each element alignment pair together, similar to how an alignment graph chains "squares" for each element alignment pair together.

+Except for the bottom-right "square" in the chain, each squares in an HMM should omit its T hidden state.
+The reason is that the T hidden state is intended to represent the alignment graph's sink, which exists at the bottom-right of the HMM / alignment graph.

 <table>
 <tr><th>Sequence Alignment</th><th>HMM</th></tr>